 The holistic picture of change management

 The tendency is often to view change in isolation, confined to a particular department or team - but crucial to managing it successfully is having the ability to connect all the dots across the organisation and a good network of people across the business who will be mutual enablers in the eventual transition.

-Ultimately what human resources need to think about is transforming the organisation so that it can thrive in its new context.
+Ultimately, what human resources needs to think about is transforming the organisation so that it can thrive in its new context.
 True transformation comes about when our behaviour and that of our employees fundamentally changes towards the desired future state.
 This is often the very last piece of the jigsaw to fall into place and the most difficult to make stick, but is essential to enabling successful change, whether we like it or not.

 Effective leaders of change in the future will be those that develop self-knowledge out of the change experience now.
 One of the most generous things you can do therefore, is give employees the knowledge, training, time and space for reflection of their experiences of change, so that in time it will be the workforce leading the organisational change itself, rather than the organisation continuing to pull reluctant employees through it.

-Written by Fiona Sanderson
+Written by Sarah Leach

 Sarah Leach is the founder and an executive coach at Stride Coaching & Consulting, as well as a lecturer In coaching at Henley Business School.